Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Introduction

 \section{Introduction}

-Iwasawa theory of an elliptic curve $E/\mathbb{Q}$ along the anticyclotomic $\mathbb{Z}_p$-extension of an imaginary quadratic field $K$ is intertwined with the root number of $E$ over $K$, the splitting of $p$ in $K$ as well as the type of reduction of $E$ at $p$.
-This paper aims to investigate the anticyclotomic Iwasawa theory at primes of non-ordinary reduction in the root number $-1$ case, allowing $p$ to either split or remain inert in $K$.
-It is a follow-up to our paper \cite{BBL1} which considered the root number $+1$ case.
+Iwasawa theory of an elliptic curve $E{/\mathbb{Q}}$ along the anticyclotomic $\mathbb{Z}_p$-extension of an imaginary quadratic field $K$ concerns the arithmetic of the anticyclotomic $\ZZ_p$-deformation of the $p$-adic Tate module of $E$.
+In this conjugate self-dual case, the phenomena are intertwined with the root number of $E$ over $K$, the splitting of $p$ in $K$ as well as the type of reduction of $E$ at $p$.
+This article explores anticyclotomic Iwasawa theory of $E$ at a prime $p$ of non-ordinary reduction in the root number $-1$ case, allowing $p$ to be split or inert in $K$.
+It is a sequel to our article \cite{BBL1} which considered the root number $+1$ case.

-Let $E/\QQ$ be an elliptic curve of conductor $N_0$ and let $K$ be an imaginary quadratic field of discriminant prime to $N_0$.
-Write $N_0 = N^{+}N^{-}$, where $N^+$ (resp. $N^-$) is divisible only by primes which are split (resp. inert) in $K$.
-Let $p \geq 5$ be a prime of good supersingular reduction for $E$ unramified in $K$ and so $a_p(E) = 0$.
-Assume that \begin{itemize} \item[(\mylabel{item_cp}{\textbf{cp}})]$p$ does not divide the class number of $K$. \end{itemize} We also assume the generalized Heegner hypothesis: \begin{itemize} \item [(\mylabel{item_GHH}{\textbf{H}})] $N^-$ is the square-free product of an even number of primes. \end{itemize}
+Let $N_0$ denote the conductor of $E$.
+Suppose that the discriminant of the imaginary quadratic field $K$ is coprime to $N_0$.
+Write $N_0 = N^{+}N^{-}$, where $N^+$ and $N^-$ are the positive integers only divisible by primes which are split and inert in $K$, respectively.
+Throughout the paper, we assume the following generalized Heegner hypothesis: \begin{itemize} \item [(\mylabel{item_GHH}{\textbf{H}})] The integer $N^-$ is a square-free product of an even number of primes. \end{itemize} It implies that the root number of $E$ over $K$ equals $-1$.